-A popular question that arises from the many patients who receive upper blepharoplasty surgery is how long the upper eyelid surgery recovery time is.
+A popular question that arises from many patients who receive upper blepharoplasty surgery is how long their eyelid surgery recovery time will be.
 Upper Blepharoplasty involves the removal of skin on the upper eyelid of a patient.
 Many patients may choose to have this type of surgery when they have excess skin forming on the eyelid and their eyelids become ‘droopy’.

-How the surgery is done is by making an incision on the crease of the eyelid.
-This is where the excess tissue is removed from and this is completed whilst you’re under local anaesthetic.
-Because of this, this make the upper eyelid surgery recovery time relatively short.
-After the surgery is completed, we’d normally expect to remove the stitches after about a week, making the recovery quite quick.
+The surgery is done by making an incision on the crease of the eyelid.
+This is where the excess tissue is removed from and this is completed whilst you’re under local anesthetic.
+Because of this, this makes the upper eyelid surgery recovery time relatively short.
+After the surgery is completed, we’d normally expect to remove the stitches after about a week, making the eyelid recovery time quite quick.